 Q: Which macOS is the fastest?

 A: High Sierra is arguably the fastest, but it hasn’t been updated.
 The same is true in Mojave.
 Big Sur is a reliable suggestion.
+Nevertheless, if you are looking for the fastest modern macOS release, you should stick to macOS Sonoma, especially if you have an Apple Silicon-powered Mac.

 Q: Which macOS is unsupported?